 The prostate is one of the glands in the reproductive system of men, and its lesions and diseases are of great prevalence and importance (1).
 The prostate is a small gland under the bladder that covers the upper part of the urethra.
 In developed countries, prostate cancer is the second most common cancer (after skin cancer) and the second deadliest cancer (after lung cancer) in men (1, 2).
 Due to the importance of prostate diseases, especially carcinoma, and laboratory research to find a drug or a new method in the treatment of endocrine disorders, has a lot of value.
 On the other hand, common treatments for prostate carcinoma are currently associated with a variety of limitations, failures, and side effects (3, 4).
 Due to the high cost of treatment and side effects of chemical drugs, it is very important to find herbal medicines that are less expensive, have side effects, and can be antioxidant activity.

 There are compounds in the hydro-alcoholic extract of garden thyme that inhibit these enzymes and reduce oxidative stress (5, 6).
-Thyme is one of the medicinal plants that can attributes various therapeutic effects.
+Thyme is one of the medicinal plants that can attribute various therapeutic effects.
 The aforementioned effects include anti-inflammatory, antiseptic, antitussive, antispasmodic, and expectorant properties (7).
 The hydroalcoholic extract of the leaves and flowering branches of the thyme plant garden has various compounds, the most important ones are thymol and carvacrol.
 The biological and traumatic effects of the extract are mainly the consequence of these compounds.
 It should be noted that the above-mentioned compounds in the hydroalcoholic extract of garden thyme include a high and significant percentage (8).
 Various studies have shown that cyclooxygenase enzymes play a very important role in carcinogenic mechanisms.
 As an example, the inhibition of apoptosis has been demonstrated by the intensification of cyclooxygenase enzymes (9, 10).
 Decreased apoptosis during cancer has also been confirmed by some studies (11).
 It has been shown that the activity of cyclooxygenase enzymes increases cell proliferation (12).
 Other research has shown that regression, cellular proliferation, and suppression of defense responses are observed following the intensification of cyclooxygenase enzymes (13).
 The above explanations suggest that the therapeutic and preventive effects of the hydroalcoholic extract of the thyme plant extract may be related to pre-cancerous lesions and carcinoma of the parenchymal cells of the prostate gland and the neurotransmitter of the carcinoma (14).
 Flavonoids are another compound found in garden thyme hydroalcoholic extract (8).
 One study found that flavonoids inhibited the growth and inhibition of lung carcinoma in mice (15).
 So, flavonoids, in addition to thymol and carvacrol, may play a role in reducing or preventing the progression of cancerous lesions and inhibiting carcinogenic mechanisms.

-Spirulina algae is one of the plants that is rich in antioxidant compounds.
-The algae were previously classified according to its genetic, biochemical, and biophysical characteristics, but is now in the plant family (16).
+Spirulina algae are one of the plants that are rich in antioxidant compounds.
+The algae were previously classified according to their genetic, biochemical, and biophysical characteristics, but are now in the plant family (16).
 Various studies have pointed to the anticancer role of spirulina, and various studies have shown that the anticancer role of spirulina in its effect on the mitochondria of cancer cells affects the message pathways (17).
 In 2001, Estrada Pinero et al., investigated the antirheumatic effect of spirulina plants and showed that the compounds ficobioleoprotein and phycocyanin present in the extract of this algae had a very strong antioxidant status (18).
 In a 2005 study by Khan and colleagues, he noted the anti-cancer role of spirulina algae.
 This group also acknowledged that this related property is due to the antioxidant properties of this alga (19).
 Spirulina extract, by affecting the main gene of the immortality pathway (Oct4, Nanog, and Stat3) and reducing their expression, helps to reduce the immortality characteristic of the cell, and this reduction prevents the development of cancerous tissue (20).
 Therefore, it can be said that taking spirulina as an herbal supplement can increase cell death and eliminate the basic cells of prostate cancer and increase the risk of cancer eradication.

 Ruta graveolens L

 Ruta graveolens is a medicinal herb that has been applied for a long time versus several diseases.
-Ruta graveolens extract contains bioactive combinations such as methanolic extract that prevent proliferation and survival of cancer cells via multiple goals.
+Ruta graveolens extract contains bioactive combinations such as methanolic extract that prevent the proliferation and survival of cancer cells via multiple goals.
 Ruta graveolens extract can decrease the viability, the levels of phospho-Akt and cyclin B1, activation of caspase-3, and the p53 pathway (21).
 Sedabs are a species of the genus Sedabia (citrus) of the order Sedab (Rotal = Tarbental).
 According to the scientific classification of linen, there are three types of sediments: Ruta Chalepensis L., Ruta Graveolens L, Ruta Montana L. In the famous book of Abu Ali Sina's law, Dyscorides is quoted as saying that there are three types of sediments: desert, implantable, and mountainous, which may be the same as the three types of sedimentary scientific classification sediments, especially that Montana means "mountain".
 The implant is known as Ruta graveolens L (22).
 The aqueous and hydroalcoholic extracts of sedab plant have some cytotoxic effects.
-On the other hand, the antioxidant properties of blueberry extract and hydroalcoholic plant sedab is the same ratio.
+On the other hand, the antioxidant properties of blueberry extract and hydroalcoholic plant sedab are the same ratios.

 wheat germ extract (FWGE; trade name AVEMAR)